Tyler799/Mechwarrior3Guide/Guide.md

 Note 3: This one does more than it says on the tin.
 If you load up Op 1, Mission 2 you'll find that the turrets no longer have a max degree they can turn to.
 Approaching from the south *is* a death trap.
 You'll need to go northwest to the bridge and hit them where they can't hit you due to terrain.
 More changes like this may happen throughout the game.

+**PATCH:** The latest version (2.47) has a patch only available [here](https://cdn.discordapp.com/attachments/413419566052409364/541633607169605655/reader.exe) from the MW3 modding discord.
+You must open this using 7zip or another program (yes, I know it's an executable).
+Inside should be a file named reader.zbd.
+Move this into your ```Mechwarrior3/zbd``` folder.

+**Installation:** If your Mechwarrior 3 folder is named differently than is standard, the installer may put a Mechwarrior3 folder *inside* your Mechwarrior 3 folder.
+Just move the files and folders out of that one into your root Mechwarrior 3 folder.
+(Where the Mech3.exe lives)

 *  Mech3 Single-Player Campaign Added Enemies V 1.1

 This is not the Mechwarrior 3 you remember.
 This is a devastatingly brutal modification to the campaign.
 More enemies, smarter enemies, better equipped enemies with better guns.
 (Assuming you're using the weapons mod).